cython/cython/docs/src/userguide/extension_types.rst

 (pointer to a) data structure, often as returned by external C/C++ functions.

 As extension classes can only accept Python objects as arguments in their constructors, this necessitates the use of factory functions or factory methods.
-For example,
+For example:

 .. tabs::